Flying Homes – 6 excellent tips to sell your home in Autumn

 5. Light Up Your Home

-6. Add Some Autumnal Tones
+6. Add Some Autumn tones

 It’s always a good idea to add colours to your home that are appropriate to the season.
-Autumnal colours include deep reds, browns and oranges, so introduce them either through a little redecoration or the addition of some soft furnishings and fixtures.
+Autumnal colours include deep reds, browns and oranges, so introduce them either through a bit of redecoration or the addition of some soft furnishings and fixtures.
 You could also create an autumnal centrepiece for your mantel or table with orange and red candles, pine cones and nuts.